jluo1875/Network-Intrusion-Detection-System/README.md

 Detections are printed to _stdout_ as individual JSON objects, one per line.

-The format of a single detection is below.
+The format of a single detection is:
 ```json
 {
     "tv_sec": 160074820,           # Packet timestamp in seconds